etalab/licence-ouverte/open-licence.md

 ## Definitions

-Within the meaning of this license, are to be considered as :
+Within the meaning of this license, are to be considered as:

 - The "Grantor": any person granting the right to "Reuse" "Information" under the rights and conditions set out in this license.
 - The "Information":